 - Off-Model: It happens several times throughout the movie.
 Some parts are quite well animated, other parts are rather poor.

 - On One Condition: Justified.
 The pets lose the inheritance if they leave Miss Lily's house for more than 48 hours in a row, but the condition wasn't imposed by her will but by law.

 - Passed-Over Inheritance: Miss Lily's nephew and niece.

 - Pet Heir: Miss Lily's pets.

-- Race Against the Clock/You Have 48 Hours: If the pets leave the house, they must return within 48 hours or their late owner's nephew and niece get the inheritance.
+- Race Against the Clock: If the pets leave the house, they must return within 48 hours or their late owner's nephew and niece get the inheritance.